nontaphatfirm/Classroom-Behavior-Detector/README.md

 ## Deployment

-You can try the Student Behavior Detector yourself through our deployment on Hugging Face Spaces (Note: Video is not supported yet):
+You can try the Student Behavior Detector yourself through our deployment on Hugging Face Spaces (Note: Video is already supported !):
 - [Student Behavior Detector on Hugging Face](https://huggingface.co/spaces/nontaphat/Student-Behavior-Detector)

 ---